Docker Image: NGINX with PHP FPM

 What is the image?

 This docker image includes NGINX built on the Docker Official NGINX alpine image.
-The current build source is 1.20.x.
-For the exact version being used, see my Docker Hub: djpic/nginx.
 All modifications for this image’s variants are in the configuration file.
 Other than the configuration file, the NGINX service is the same as the official image.

 How to use the image